Spanish in Spain

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
 The director of the program, in consultation with the Foreign Languages department chair and the Director of International Education are responsible for final enrollment decisions.

 Every student will live with a Spanish family.
 Sharing in a family's home life is an essential part of this program, because it immerses students not only in the Spanish language but also in everyday cultural practices impossible for outsiders to observe.
 It also provides a safe, comfortable environment and a sense of stability that helps counteract culture shock.
-Students will share morning and afternoon meals with their host family.
-Many students from lasting friendships with host family members and continue to correspond with them long after they return to the United States.
+Students will share breakfast and supper meals with their host family.
+Many students form lasting friendships with host family members and continue to correspond with them long after they return to the United States.

 The cost of the program is $4799 for undergraduate credit and $4999 for graduate credit.
 This price includes tuition and fees, housing (with families, 2 people per room), meals: breakfast and supper, metro-bus transportation in Madrid, in-country transportation and lodging on weekend academic excursions to Barcelona and Granada, and guided walking tours of Madrid.
 Transportation from and to Madrid airport is included.